teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 ## Idea vs. Expression

 Copyright law allows — perhaps even encourages — copying ideas.
 Ideas are always free to use and modify.
 What copyright law *prohibits* is copying the  *original creative expression* of an idea.
 At a high level, you can think about genres vs. games.
-You can copyright "Super Mario Brothers", but not the *idea* of a platformer.
+You can copyright "Super Mario Brothers", but not the *idea* of a side-scrolling platformer.
 Doom can be copyrighted, but not the idea of a first-person shooter.
 Kingdom Rush or Plants vs. Zombies can be copyrighted, but the *idea* of a tower defense game is public domain.
 Games vs. genres is a useful starting point, but it's a blunt instrument, not the scalpel we need to separate *idea* from *expression*, especially because people can disagree about how narrowly to define the sub-genre that encompasses the public domain game elements.

 Since video games are collections of both ideas and expressions, the question of copyright infringement turns on whether the clone copied any “creative expression” from the original game.
 Examples are more fun than theory, so let’s start with a case about Atari’s Breakout, and whether it has any protectable “creative expression” at all.